Nets-mobile-acceptance/Netaxept-iOS-SDK/README.md

 2. Use [GitHub large file system](https://git-lfs.github.com/) to continue uploading framework within your working project

 ## Frequently Asked Questions
-If you encounter any blockers when integrating the `Netaxept - iOS SDK`, feel free to check the [Frequently Asked Questions](FAQs.md) page.
+If you encounter any blockers when integrating the `Netaxept - iOS SDK`, feel free to check the [Frequently Asked Questions](https://nets-mobile-acceptance.github.io/Netaxept-iOS-SDK/53-faqs.html) page.
 If any of these answers does not fit your question, don't hesitate to [contact us](#contact).

 ## Usage
 After setup is ready, using PiA SDK is easy.
-For full references, please download our [**Documentation**](https://github.com/Nets-mobile-acceptance/Netaxept-iOS-SDK/tree/master/Documentation) folder and access the `START - Overview of Netaxept iOS SDK.html`
+For full references, please check our detailed [**documentation**](https://nets-mobile-acceptance.github.io/Netaxept-iOS-SDK/).

 ## Integration - Run Script